derogab/voicemail/README.md

 2. Go to _Cloudflare > Workers & Pages > Your Worker > Settings > Variables > Add Encrypted Environment Variables_
    - `TELEGRAM_BOT_API_KEY`: set the API KEY of the bot.
    - `TELEGRAM_CHAT_ID`: set your Chat ID (You can find out easily with [My ID Bot](https://t.me/my_id_bot)).

+### Activate Voicemail
+1. Connect your website to Cloudflare.
+2. Add _Email Routing_ to your Cloudflare website.
+3. Create a routing rule on _Cloudflare > Email > Routing rules_.
+   - Custom address: `voicemail@example.com`
+   - Action: `Send to a Worker`
+   - Destination: `voicemail`
+4. Setup your phone operator to submit voicemail messages to `voicemail@example.com`.

 ### Tip